-I’m an award-winning independent multimedia producer and filmmaker born and raised in Kailua, Hawaii, and now based in the San Francisco Bay Area.
+I’m an award-winning independent multimedia journalist and filmmaker born and raised in Kailua, Hawaii, and now based in the San Francisco Bay Area.
 I recently completed the 2015 National MediaMaker Fellowship at the Bay Area Video Coalition, where I focused on development of Hawaii on the Rocks, my animated feature documentary film about the crystal meth epidemic in Hawaii.
 My recent projects include an illustrated documentary series for VICE News called Correspondent Confidential — journalists tell personal stories about the crazy s#@t that happens to them.

 Want to work together?
 Contact me: firstname.lastname@example.org.